TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/cpsw_lwip_https.md

 # TLS certificates used

 Here we use self signed openSSL generated certificates for TLS handshake.
-The steps for generation of certificate are shown below
+The steps for generation of certificate are shown below.
+First we generate the certificates and then convert it to DER format, which is further converted to hex and used in "server_certificates.h" file.

 ## Certificate Authority

 - Generate unencrypted 2048-bits RSA private key for the certificate authority (CA).
 \code
 $ openssl genrsa -out ca-prk.pem 2048
 \endcode

 - Generate certificate signing request (CSR) for the CA
 \code
 $ openssl req -new -sha256 -key ca-prk.pem -out ca-csr.pem -subj "/C={country}/ST={state}/L={locality}/O={organization} CA"
 \endcode

 - Self-sign the CSR and to generate a certificate for the CA
 \code
-$ openssl x509 -req -signkey ca-prk.pem -in ca-csr.pem -out ca-cer.pem -days 365
+$ openssl x509 -req -signkey ca-prk.pem -in ca-csr.pem -out ca-cer.pem -days 3650
 \endcode

 ## Server Certificates